How To Redo Acrylic Nails [8 Easy To Follow Steps!]

 1. Buff the acrylic nails

 Take a nail buffer or a fingernail file and buff the acrylic nail at the top near your nail bed.
 Be sure to thoroughly buff over the area where your natural nail meets the top and of the acrylic.
 This is where the fill-in acrylic will be placed, so you want the area to be as smooth as possible.
-Your nails should be clean and dry before you buff them, as this will help from spreading bacteria across your nail bed, which could later lead to infection.

 2. Apply nail primer